 Kids who drink more coffee might experience more bed wetting.
 A survey reported that high consumption of caffeine by kids of age 5 to 7 years might result in enuresis, which is nothing but bed wetting.

 So is Coffee Good or Bad?

-If you are suffering from high levels if cholesterol or are sensitive to caffeine, a child or a pregnant woman, you must limit your consumption of coffee.
+If you are suffering from high levels of cholesterol or are sensitive to caffeine, a child or a pregnant woman, you must limit your consumption of coffee.
 At the end of the day, it is all about you.
-Different people react differently with caffeine.
-Few of us can gulp down six mugs of coffee everyday and stay fine, while some of us may have to switch for herbal tea or decaf.
+Different people react differently to caffeine.
+Few of us can gulp down six mugs of coffee every day and stay fine, while some of us may have to switch for herbal tea or decaf.

 If you want to reduce your caffeine consumption, do so gradually over many weeks, by adding more and more decaf to your usual brew.
 However, you must not forget that your soda drinks and chocolate bars also have caffeine!